IBM/maximo-labs/MkDocs/apm_8.7/docs/health_score.md

 Maximo Predict allows for increasing the life of asset.
 It reduces maintenance costs and improves asset utilization by reducing unnecessary and redundant maintenance based on condition monitoring infused with IoT, AI, and ML.
 Also, it helps in conducting the proactive maintenances for assets that need attention.

-Through this Maximo Health and Predict lab exercise, you will learn how you can get better insight into the health of assets and predict failures well in advance.
-You will also learn how you can reduce unnecessary Preventive Maintenance or doing condition-based monitoring.
+Through this Maximo Health and Predict lab exercise, you will learn how to
+- Get better insight into the health of assets and predict failures well in advance
+- Reduce unnecessary Preventive Maintenance or doing condition-based monitoring.

 It would take about 60 minutes to go through the lab exercise and learn about the Maximo Health and Predict applications.

 Note: Follow the `Actions` steps in bold to navigate through the lab procedures.